hyper-level-nerds/ts-bookshelf/README.md

 ## Introduction

-`tmd (tee-em-dee)` is a tool for generating markdown documentation from typescript types.
+`tsmd` is a tool for generating markdown documentation from typescript types.